JohN100x1/IsekaiMod/README.md

 		- `Body Strengthening`: Get a DR/— equal to character level.
 		- `Spell Negation`: Get Spell resistance equal to 10 + twice character level.
 		- `Extreme Speed`: Allies within 40 feet of you get a speed bonus equal to 5 times your character level.
-		- `Channel Positive Energy`: You can channel positive energy (requires good alignment).
+		- `Channel Positive Energy`: You can channel positive energy.
-		- `Channel Negative Energy`: You can channel negative energy (requires evil alignment).
+		- `Channel Negative Energy`: You can channel negative energy.
 		- `Kinetic Power`: You can select a kinetic blast (air, earth, fire, water).
 		- `Sneaky Magic`: You can add your sneak attack damage to spells against flat-footed.
 		- `Spell Master`: Increase your spell DC by 4.